fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 Why?

 First, syntactically there is no way of comparing two employees using the less-than-operator required by the *TotallyOrdered* concept.
-If we use C++ templates without Concepts (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.
-Instead, if we use a dynamic duck-typing language, like Python, we will get a similar error but at runtime.
+If we use C++ without *Concepts* (or duck-typing templates) we will get a compile-time error pointing to the min function, saying that a < b could not be done.
+Instead, if we use a dynamic duck-typing programming language (like Python or Javascript) we will get a similar error but at runtime.
 The compiler (or interpreter) doesn't know how to do a < b for employees, so this is the reason why we get the error.

 So, how to make Employee to satisfy the *TotallyOrdered* concept?